 - If you currently have an employer-provided plan, you can consider switching to a Marketplace plan.
 However, you won't qualify for lower costs based on your income unless the job-based insurance is unaffordable or doesn't meet minimum requirements.
 You may also lose any contribution your employer makes to your premium.

 - If you do not enroll during the open enrollment period, you may be able to qualify in two other ways.
 If you qualify, you may enroll for coverage through Medicaid or CHIP.
 You may also qualify for a Special Enrollment Period if you have qualifying life events, such as getting married, having a baby or losing health coverage.
-Call one of our Certified Application Counselors at (512) 961-7349 or (512) 827-2574 for details.
+Call (512) 827-2574 for details.

-United Way of Williamson County has bilingual, Certified Application Counselors available to help customers work through the enrollment process.
-Call (512) 961-7349 or (512) 827-2574 to schedule an appointment.
+United Way of Williamson County has a bilingual Certified Application Counselor available to help customers work through the enrollment process.
+Call (512) 827-2574 to schedule an appointment.

 Call 2-1-1 or visit 211texas.org for more information about getting enrollment help in Central Texas.